Matt Janning: Professional career

 On August 4, 2013, it was announced that Janning signed for Croatian champions Cibona Zagreb.
 He was released in December 2013, due to financial problems of the club.
 On January 3, 2014, he signed with his former club Montepaschi Siena for the rest of the season.

 On July 10, 2014, he signed a 1+1 contract with the Turkish team Anadolu Efes.

 On September 28, 2015, Janning signed with the Denver Nuggets.
 However, he was later waived by the Nuggets on October 15 in order for him to sign with Hapoel Jerusalem of the Israeli Basketball Premier League.
 On February 7, 2016, he parted ways with Hapoel Jerusalem.
 Two days later, he signed a deal with Lokomotiv Kuban until the end of the 2016–17 season.

 On September 15, 2017, Janning signed a two-month deal with Baskonia of the Liga ACB and the EuroLeague to replace the injured Jordan McRae.
 He finally extended his contract for the whole season on November 17.

-On July 6, 2018, Janning re-signed a one-year deal with Baskonia of the Liga ACB and the EuroLeague.
+On July 6, 2018, Janning re-signed on a 2 + 1 deal with Baskonia.
 On July 7, 2020, Janning was officially released from the Spanish club.

-On December 23, 2020, he has signed with Baxi Manresa of the Liga ACB.
+On December 23, 2020, he signed with Baxi Manresa of the Liga ACB.

 On June 30, 2021, Janning with Kawasaki Brave Thunders of the B.League for the 2021–22 season.
+Janning helped lead the Brave Thunders to the JBA Emperor's Cup Title in his first season, earning a spot on the "Best Five" awards list for the tournament.
+Janning would spend 2 seasons with the Brave Thunders before retiring from his playing career in 2023.

+Coaching career

+On July 30, 2024, it was announced that Janning would be hired as an assistant coach at his alma mater, Northeastern.